Detailed Itinerary Riches of the Mekong

 Day 6

 Enjoy a visit to Tan Chau, a small Mekong River town unspoiled by tourism.
 Be treated to an authentic experience on a traditional “xe-loi” (trishaw) ride around the town, with stops at silk-making and rattan mat workshops.
 You may also choose the trishaw ride with visits to craftsmen’s workshops, followed by an active walking tour to “Evergreen Island.”
-As a third alternative, visit Tram Chim National Park, which protects the Plain of Reeds, a seasonal wetland area, in the Mekong Delta.
-Explore this area by tender boat, gliding along the inland waterway that forms this unique ecosystem.
-This biodiversity conservation site is home to several rare species of birds, including the highly vulnerable sarus crane.
+As a third alternative, explore the stunning Mekong Delta on an intimate tour through Vietnam's Tra Su Forest and Sanctuary.
+This region thrives in lush greenery encompassing majestic cajuput trees, lotuses, water lilies and a carpet of bright green moss in the rainy season that appears to glow as you gently drift through it.
+Glide by sampan through this diverse ecosystem that includes more than 70 species of birds, including the painted stork and oriental darter.
 Later in the day, cruise to Sa Dec.
 (B,L,D)

 Tan Chau